Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 Knowing when your indoor plants need water during the seasonal changes is an ability to sense moisture with your index finger.
-The majority of the indoor plants like drying out on the top layer of the soil, which is approximately a half to one inch deep.
+The majority of the indoor plants live better if you allow them to dry out on the top layer of the soil, half to one inch deep.

 If the plant needs more water, proceed in watering your plant.
 If it is moist to the touch, you reexamine the plant in a couple of days.

 “I saw that animals were important.
 I saw that plants were even more important.
 I was also to learn that compared to many of the other species, we weren't important at all except for the damage we do.
 We do not rule the natural world, despite our conspicuous position in it.
 On the contrary, it is our lifeline, and we do well to try to understand its rules.”

 Avoid Direct Sunlight

-If you clean your indoor plant or repotting them outdoors, make sure you are doing the task during the cooler periods of the day and in the shade.
-It is important your indoor plants avoid direct sunlight.
+If you clean your indoor plant or repot them outdoors, you do it during the cooler times of the day and in the shade.
+Your indoor plants must avoid direct sunlight.

 Imagine losing a beautiful dracaena because you were repotting at 10:30 in the morning when the sun was too hot (even in the shade), and the dear plant perishes a week later.